113th Grey Cup

 The 113th Grey Cup will be played to decide the Canadian Football League (CFL) championship for the 2026 season.
 The game is scheduled to be played on November 15, 2026, at McMahon Stadium in Calgary, Alberta.
 It will be the sixth time that Calgary has hosted the Grey Cup, with the most recent being in 2019.
-The game will be televised in Canada nationally on TSN and RDS.
+The game will be televised in Canada nationally on CTV/Crave, TSN/TSN+, and RDS.

 Host

 In September 2024, it was reported that the Edmonton Elks and Calgary Stampeders were bidding to host the Grey Cup game in 2026, with the Elks seeking to renovate Commonwealth Stadium.
 On November 8, 2024, it was officially announced that Calgary would be the host.

 Date

 As per the latest Collective Bargaining Agreement, the league had the option of moving the start of the season up to 30 days.
 However, the league revealed in the host announcement that this game would be played on the third Sunday of November for the fifth consecutive season, on November 15, 2026.
 This will be the earliest that a Grey Cup championship game has been played in a calendar year.